Political and election advertising

-- The Australian Communications and Media Authority (ACMA) – The ACMA has responsibility for the regulation of political and election matter in the broadcast media under the Broadcasting Services Act, although this does not extend to matters of truth and accuracy or defamatory statements.
-ACMA has published further information on broadcasting and communication of political and election matter which provides further guidance and is available on its website.
+- The Australian Communications and Media Authority (ACMA) – The ACMA regulates political and election matter in the broadcast media under the Broadcasting Services Act, although this does not extend to matters of truth and accuracy or defamatory statements.
+More information is available on the ACMA website.

 - The Australian Electoral Commission (AEC) – the AEC has responsibility for the regulation of election advertising under the Commonwealth Electoral Act.
 The AEC’s role includes ensuring that electoral advertisements are properly authorised so that electors can know who is responsible for the statements contained in them.
 The AEC has no role or responsibility in deciding whether political messages published or broadcast in relation to a federal election are true or untrue.
 The AEC has published an Electoral Backgrounder on Electoral Advertising, available on its website.

 - The relevant State/Territory Electoral Commission – the State/Territory Electoral Commissions are responsible for matters including authorisation of election advertising.